-- 1 To protect the health and safety of employees, with a peopleoriented respect for life. - and requirements. - the continuous improvement of system performance. - 2 To provide a safe work environment by upholding related laws 4 To adopt risk management and health promotion in pursuit of sustainable management.
+- 1 To protect the health and safety of employees, with a people- 3 To encourage employee participation and facilitation in oriented respect for life. - the continuous improvement of system performance.
+2 To provide a safe work environment by upholding related laws 4 To adopt risk management and health promotion in pursuit of sustainable management. - and requirements.